-We all see Instagram posts of before and after or 1st,2nd and 3rd session progression as it relates to Scalp Micropigmentation.
+We all see Instagram posts of before and after or 1st,2nd, and 3rd session progression as it relates to Scalp Micropigmentation.
 Marketing and photos can be misleading and set false expectations of what is realistic throughout the process.
-Understanding the process and expectations is very important and should be relayed to potential clients during the consultation.
+Understanding the scalp micropigmentation process and expectations is important.
+Make sure each client knows about the process during the consultation.

-I’d like to touch on the process and expectation for each session in general terms.
-SMP is typically done throughout 3-5 sessions realistically.
-For demonstration purposes, I will go through session progression as if we are talking about 3 sessions.
+I’d like to touch on the scalp micropigmentation process and expectations for each session in general terms.
+SMP involves 3-5 sessions.
+For demonstration purposes, I will go through session progression as if we are talking about three sessions.

-Third session – This may be your last session for a while or it may not.
-This session is typically used to blend and create final detailed touches.
+Third session – This may be your last session for the scalp micropigmentation process for a while or it may not.
+This session involves blending and creating final detailed touches.
 Some artists may use a different shade of pigment to create a dusted 3D look on this session.

 Marketing might make one believe that each session looks perfect.
 This is not the case and requires many sessions to make the final results you see advertised.